oz182/3D-Navigation---DWA-and-A-/README.md

-## This project is a recreation of the method suggested in the paper: "Global Dynamic Path Planning Fusion Algorithm Combining Jump A Algorithm"
+## This project is a recreation of the method suggested in the paper: "Global Dynamic Path Planning Fusion Algorithm Combining A* Algorithm and DWA"